-The employee shall be afforded the opportunity to have a dismissal hearing at the Office of Labor and Employee Relations that will be conducted by a Hearing Officer that shall be designated by the Director of Labor Relations, or his designee.
+The employee shall be afforded the opportunity to have a dismissal hearing at the Office of Employee Engagement Labor and Employee Relations that will be conducted by a Hearing Officer that shall be designated by the Director of the Office of Employee Engagement Labor Relations, or his designee.
 The hearing procedures shall include, but may not necessarily be limited to the following:

 - 1. The employee shall be entitled to notice of the Dismissal Charges prior to the hearing. - 2.
 At the hearing, the employee may appear on his own behalf or be represented by one person of his choice.
 The employee shall have the right to be present, to respond to the Dismissal Charges, present oral and/or written evidence, including the direct examination and cross-examination of witnesses.
 The rules of evidence will not be applicable.
 The Hearing Officer has the authority to administer oaths, to limit testimony and evidence, and to rule on motions presented by the parties.
-The hearing will be recorded by a means determined by the Hearing Officer. - 3.
-Once the hearing has closed, the Hearing Officer will summarize the evidence and make recommended findings of facts and conclusions of law to the Director of Labor Relations.
-The Director of Labor Relations, or his designee, has the authority to accept or reject the Hearing Officer's recommendations. - 4.
-If the Director of Labor Relations determines that the discharge of the employee is not warranted, then the Director of Labor Relations, or his designee, shall issue a decision that specifies the level of discipline which shall include the following options: (1) a suspension from one (1) to thirty (30) days; (2) a demotion; (3) transfer to another school; (4) a written reprimand; or (5) that no discipline shall be imposed.
-If the employee is entitled to back pay based upon the determination by the Director of Labor Relations, then such back pay shall be paid as quickly as practicable.
-The decision by the Director of Labor Relations shall be final and may not be appealed by either party.
+The hearing will be recorded by a means determined by the Hearing Officer.

-- 5. If the Director of Labor Relations, or his designee, determines that the discharge of the employee is warranted, then he shall submit his findings and conclusions to the Chief Executive Officer.
+- 3. Once the hearing has closed, the Hearing Officer will summarize the evidence and make recommended findings of facts and conclusions of law to the Director of the Office of Employee Engagement Labor Relations.
+The Director of the Office of Employee Engagement Labor Relations, or his designee, has the authority to accept or reject the Hearing Officer's recommendations. - 4.
+If the Director of the Office of Employee Engagement Labor Relations determines that the discharge of the employee is not warranted, then the Director of the Office of Employee Engagement Labor Relations, or his designee, shall issue a decision that specifies the level of discipline which shall include the following options: (1) a suspension from one (1) to thirty (30) days; (2) a demotion; (3) transfer to another school; (4) a written reprimand; or (5) that no discipline shall be imposed.
+If the employee is entitled to back pay based upon the determination by the Director of the Office of Employee Engagement Labor Relations, then such back pay shall be paid as quickly as practicable.
+The decision by the Director of the Office of Employee Engagement Labor Relations shall be final and may not be appealed by either party. - 5.
+If the Director of the Office of Employee Engagement Labor Relations, or his designee, determines that the discharge of the employee is warranted, then he shall submit his findings and conclusions to the Chief Executive Officer.
 The Chief Executive Officer, or his designee, may decide to decrease the severity of the recommended discipline.
-If the Chief Executive Officer, or his designee, agrees with the findings and conclusions of the Director of Labor Relations to discharge the employee, then the Chief Executive Officer shall report his decision to the Board. - 6.
+If the Chief Executive Officer, or his designee, agrees with the findings and conclusions of the Director of the Office of Employee Engagement Labor Relations to discharge the employee, then the Chief Executive Officer shall report his decision to the Board. - 6.
 The Board will determine whether to accept or reject the Chief Executive Officer's recommendation to discharge the employee.
 The Board may also decide to decrease the severity of the discipline as well.
 The determination of the Board will be final.